ikasanEIP/ikasan/ikasaneip/developer/docs/StandaloneDeveloperGuide.md

 the component using that configuration; or, for off-the-shelf components, as a subsequent translator component.

 #### FluentAPI Builder Pattern Usage
-Dynamic Configuration can be programmatically set via the FluentAPI builder pattern.
+Dynamic Configuration can also be set programmatically via the FluentAPI builder pattern.
 ```java
          Flow eventGeneratingFlow = moduleBuilder.getFlowBuilder("Event Generating Flow")
                  .withExceptionResolver(builderFactory